The Reverend J L Petit

 In the 21st Century Petit’s most accessible legacy is his art.
 He differs from commercial artists of the 19th Century in that his watercolours were not developed for the market of the day or artificially picturesque.
 His unique gift was to communicate the majesty, power and solemnity of ancient churches of all sizes and styles.
 He is also capable of similar strength in presenting nature, to him ‘the works of God’.
 He stands as a unique British outpost of modernist pre-impressionist art at a time when most artists were absorbed by detailed studio works with historical themes.

-In addition, petit is also important for 19th century history of architecture and the Gothic Revival.
-As the pioneer of the movement towards Preservation, his own views are closer to where we have ended up today than the extreme position adopted by Ruskin later.
-Also, while there were other opponents of Gothic for secular architecture, Petit deserves to be remembered for his heroic defence of other styles and for advocating a modern and original approach to church architecture that would eventually be accepted only after his death.
+In addition, Petit is also important for 19th century history of architecture and the Gothic Revival.
+As a leader of the movement towards Preservation in the crucial decade of the 1840s, his own views are closer to where we have ended up today than the extreme position adopted by Ruskin later.
+Also he was a pioneer in recognising the value of railway and engineering related architecture.
+While there were other opponents of Gothic for secular architecture, Petit deserves to be remembered for his heroic defence of other styles and for advocating a modern and original approach to church architecture that would eventually be accepted only after his death.
 (January 2020)

 1. Obituary, The Builder, 1869, by Albert Hartshorne, son of Petit’s friend, Reverend Charles Hartshorne, later editor of the Archaeological Journal.